Morphy number: Morphy number of famous players

 These are players who are important in making links for Morphy numbers.

 Morphy number 1

-Morphy is known to have played about 100 people, but all of the known links for players with Morphy number 2 go through the following five players.

-A few years after the early lists of Morphy numbers tabulated, it was discovered that a fifth player, James Mortimer, was Morphy's friend and he played casual games with him.
+Morphy is known to have played about 100 people, but prior to 2010 all of the known links for players with Morphy number 2 went through just four players.
+A few years after the early lists of Morphy numbers tabulated, it was discovered that a fifth player, James Mortimer, was Morphy's friend and played casual games with him.
 This gives Mortimer a Morphy number of 1, creating a need to drastically revise those previous lists to include many more players.
-This is because Mortimer had a very long, if not particularly successful, career, including the Ostende-B 1907 tournament.
-This enabled many famous younger players to gain a Morphy number of 2, including Mieses, Tartakower, Znosko-Borovsky, and Bernstein, who played beyond WW2, enabling still younger players to gain a Morphy number of 3, and so on.
+Mortimer had a very long, if not particularly successful, career, including the Ostende-B 1907 tournament, which enabled many famous younger players to gain a Morphy number of 2, including Mieses, Tartakower, Znosko-Borovsky, and Bernstein, who played beyond WW2, enabling still younger players to gain a Morphy number of 3, and so on.